leangjia/blender_docs/trunk/blender_docs/manual/render/layers/passes.rst

 .. note:: Limitations:

-   * Alpha blended materials are not rendered in render passes except the combined pass.
+   - Alpha blended materials are not rendered in render passes except the combined pass.
-     Use the **Alpha Clip** or **Alpha Hashed** as :ref:`Blending Mode <bpy.types.Material.blend_method>` to render transparent materials in render passes.
+     Use the *Alpha Clip* or *Alpha Hashed* as :ref:`Blending Mode <bpy.types.Material.blend_method>` to render transparent materials in render passes.
-   * Depth of field is not rendered in render passes except the combined pass.
-It is possible to add the depth of field back in the compositor using the :ref:`Defocus node<bpy.types.CompositorNodeDefocus>`.
+   - Depth of field is not rendered in render passes except the combined pass.
+     It is possible to add the depth of field back in the Compositor using the :ref:`Defocus node <bpy.types.CompositorNodeDefocus>`.